 The recipe that I’m sharing with you in this post is the classic Nescafe cake.
 If you are looking to make a fancy version of this cake, there are many things that you can add to this.

 - You can add crushed pistachios either to the layers of the cake or use them to top the cake for a Middle Eastern touch.
-The crushed pistachios will also give a lovely colour to the cake.
+The crushed pistachios will also give a nice color to the cake.
+You can also use other nuts such as almonds, or hazelnuts.
+Just make sure that you briefly toast them first.

-- You can also decorate the cake by creating different patterns on the top using crushed Oreos or Galaxy bars, just like I decorated this Carpet Dessert (this is also one of the most popular recipes on my site, so make sure to check it out!)
+- Decorate the cake by creating different patterns on the top using crushed Oreos, just like I decorated this Carpet Dessert (this is also one of the most popular recipes on my site, so make sure to check it out!)

 Cream Caramel Nescafe Cake

-As I’m a huge fan of cream caramel, I sometimes make this cake with cream caramel flavour by adding one sachet of cream caramel powder to the whipping cream before it’s whipped.
-The whipped cream will taste amazing with the flavour of cream caramel.
-And I always make sure to decorate this version of Nescafe cake with crushed pistachios, as the combination of cream caramel and pistachios is one of the best things ever!
+As I’m a huge fan of JELLO caramel pudding, I sometimes make this cake with caramel flavor by adding one packet of caramel pudding (unprepared) to the whipping cream before it’s whipped.
+The whipped cream will taste amazing with the flavor of caramel.
+You can also do other pudding flavors such as vanilla, cheesecake, chocolate, you name it!

-- 2 tbsp Nescafe coffee dissolved in 1 cup of hot water
+- 2 tablespoons (2 tbsp) Nescafe instant coffee dissolved in 1 cup of hot water

 - 1 cup (240ml) (1 cup) heavy whipping cream whipped